failsafe-go/failsafe-go.dev/rate-limiter.md

 builder.WithMaxWaitTime(time.Second)
 ```

 Actual wait times for a rate limiter can vary depending on busy the rate limiter is.
 Wait times will grow if more executions are consistently attempted than the rate limiter permits.
-Since executions will block while waiting on a rate limiter, a `maxWaitTime` should be chosen carefully to avoid excessive blocking.

 ## Event Listeners